xod442/aruba-te-labguide-te4201/docs/lab3.md

 ### Expected Results
 The VSX cluster consisting of the two CX 10000 should be successfully created and should also be up and healthy.
+Refresh browswer, if necessary.

 ![VSX Health](images/lab2-vsx-health.png)
 _Fig.
 Lab 3 VSX Health_